 Written by Veterinary Dr Linda Simon

-As strange and stressful as this Coronavirus lockdown is for us and our families, it must be that little bit more peculiar for our pooches who haven’t the foggiest why we are suddenly around all day, cramping their style and limiting their time outside.
-Any change in routine can pose a challenge and cause anxiety and, in recent weeks, many of our pets have had their entire world turned upside down.
-For dogs who are already naturally nervous, this lockdown might be that much harder for them to handle.
+As strange and stressful as this Coronavirus is for us and our families, it must be that little bit more peculiar for our pooches who haven’t the foggiest why we are suddenly around all day, cramping their style and limiting their time outside.
+For dogs who are already naturally nervous, the last couple of months might be that much harder for them to handle.

-Thankfully, there are plenty of things that we can try to keep our dogs entertained and content while we all adjust to this new way of life.
+Thankfully, there are plenty of things that we can try to keep our dogs entertained and content while we all adjust.

 - A busy dog is a happy dog